pcace/open-rally-computer/README.md

 2. Go to PlatformIO -> esp32dev -> General -> Upload
 3. PlatformIO should automatically detect the serial port where your ESP32 is connected, buld the project and flash it for you.

+## Flashing over-the-air

+Once the project is flashed into the device, you can update the firmware over-the-air.
+After the first flash the device will open up a wifi network called "ORC" (see webserver.cpp for PW).
+After connecting to this network you can use the [webinterface](http://192.168.4.1/update) to upload a new firmware.

 ## Contributing

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on the process for submitting pull requests.